weapons-and-armor

 Manufacturing

-Major bases had fabricae (armories).
-Private contractors supplied the Republic; by the Empire, standardized production ensured quality.
+Major military bases had fabricae (armories) staffed by skilled smiths.
+Private contractors supplied the Republic; by the Empire, standardized production in state-run facilities ensured consistent quality.
 Iron smelting, forging, pattern welding, and heat treatment produced reliable weapons.
-Surviving gladii show inspection stamps.
+Surviving gladii show inspection stamps from imperial officials, indicating quality control procedures.
+The scale of production was enormous—a legion of 5,000 men required thousands of gladii and tens of thousands of pila, not counting replacements for combat losses and training breakage.

 Supply Chain